 This is not some debate about inclusion.
 This is a matter of life and death.

 By making children stick to their own expectations and standards for them — whether they really think the lie that their gay child is going to hell or honestly are just ashamed of them — parents are asking their kids to change something inherent, something that their son or daughter can’t change.
 No matter how much they pray or plead.
 It’s just not happening.

 And the message that sends is absolutely devastating.
 It tells our kids (young, teens or adults) that they are broken, not okay, for whatever reason.

 It’s plain wrong.
 And it can be tragic.

-I have been in dialogue with a close friend about my support and affirmation of gays, and I am heartsick.
-We are going to meet for coffee, to see if we can find any common ground.
-She follows Jesus too, so that should be our common ground.
+I have been in dialogue with a close friend about my support and full affirmation of gays, and I am heartsick.
+We met for coffee, to see if we could find any common ground.
+She says she follows Jesus, so that should be our common ground.
 But people get disjointed about this, bent out of shape, worked up.

 And imagine a parent conveying the message that God too is ashamed and disgusted?

 Shame is not a good motivator, it’s a horrible motivator that can destroy a person’s heart and spirit.
 Shame only makes a person feel fundamentally defective, and no one has the right to do that to someone else.